roytang/blog/content/posts/2009/02/stylesheet-switcher-using-django.md

 Nice do you have working example or download that I can try and look how it works?

 ### Comment by [roy](http://roytang.net) on 2011-12-18 08:03:56 +0000
-Hi Radek, unfortunately I&'m unable to find the original source code for this; I had previously been running a Django-backed blog but have since migrated it and the posts over to WordPress
+Hi Radek, unfortunately I'm unable to find the original source code for this; I had previously been running a Django-backed blog but have since migrated it and the posts over to WordPress